Position Title: School Counselor (To establish an eligibility pool)

 - Participate in webinars, site training programs, professional conferences/workshops and other professional growth experiences.

 - Serve on the School Improvement Team and participate in other staff development activities.

 - Fulfill other school counseling duties and responsibilities as assigned by the Principal (or Designee).

-If you are a current Detroit Public Schools employee, presently employed with the district, you do not have to submit a fee related to obtaining the Detroit Public Schools security clearance, unless your new role requires a different type of security clearance.
+If you are a current Detroit Public Schools Community District employee, you do not have to submit to a new security clearance, unless your new role requires a different type of criminal background check.

 Method of Application:

 Applicants must apply through the online application system.
 Only applications submitted through the online application system will be considered for any posted position and all applications require a resume to be considered.